-Abstract-We propose an end-to-end solution for presenting movie quality animated graphics to the user while still allowing the sense of presence afforded by free viewpoint head motion.
+We propose an end-to-end solution for presenting movie quality animated graphics to the user while still allowing the sense of presence afforded by free viewpoint head motion.
 By transforming offline rendered movie content into a novel immersive representation, we display the content in real-time according to the tracked head pose.
 For each frame, we generate a set of cubemap images per frame (colors and depths) using a sparse set of of cameras placed in the vicinity of the potential viewer locations.
 The cameras are placed with an optimization process so that the rendered data maximise coverage with minimum redundancy, depending on the lighting environment complexity.
 We compress the colors and depths separately, introducing an integrated spatial and temporal scheme tailored to high performance on GPUs for Virtual Reality applications.
-A view-dependent decompression algorithm decodes only the parts of the compressed video streams that are visible to users.
-We detail a real-time rendering algorithm using multi-view ray casting, with a variant that can handle strong view dependent effects such as mirror surfaces and glass.
+We detail a real-time rendering algorithm using multi-view ray casting and view dependent decompression.
 Compression rates of 150:1 and greater are demonstrated with quantitative analysis of image reconstruction quality and performance.

-Index Terms-image-based rendering, video compression, light field rendering, multi-view.
+Keywords: image-based rendering, compression, light field rendering, multi-view